‘Tom Clancy’s The Division’ 1.6 Update: Reddit User Finds Dark Zone Leaderboard, Possible PTS Date Hint, And Microtransactions In The Future? [Rumors]

-Tom Clancy’s The Division 1.6 update is being anticipated in year two and with it a Reddit user “seb851s” discovered a screen shot of what may be a Dark Zone leaderboard.
-A datamine discovery had already revealed what could be a leaderboard and now there are screenshots that supports this revelation.
+Tom Clancy’s The Division 1.6 update is anticipated in year two, and with it, Reddit user seb851s discovered a screen shot of what may be a Dark Zone leaderboard.
+A datamine discovery had already revealed what could be a leaderboard, and now there are screenshots that support this revelation.

 There is also a possible PTS date coming next week.